 3. Absorbing Shock Loads During Operation

-Different Types of Idler Wheels
+Different Types of Excavator Idler Wheels

 1. Standard Idler Wheel